coinjar/react-native-wagmi-charts/README.md

 ## Install

-To get started with using WAGMI charts in your React Native project, install the `react-native-wagmi-charts` package.
+To get started with using WAGMI charts in your React Native project, install the `react-native-wagmi-charts` package using Node 14.

 ```
 npm install react-native-wagmi-charts